lubusIN/block-background/README.md

 ![Plugin Screenshot](https://raw.githubusercontent.com/lubusIN/block-background/master/.wordpress-org/screenshot-1.gif)

 >**Disclaimer:** Experimental feature plugin to extend gutenberg block.
-Have any suggestion feel free to send a PR or [open an issue](https://github.com/lubusIN/block-background/issues).
+If you have any suggestions, feel free to send a PR or [open an issue](https://github.com/lubusIN/block-background/issues).

 ## Roadmap

 - More customization

-If you have any suggestions/feature request that you would like to see in the upcoming releases , feel free to let us know in the [issues section](https://github.com/lubusIN/block-background/issues)
+If you have any suggestions/feature request that you would like to see in the upcoming releases, feel free to let us know in the [issues section](https://github.com/lubusIN/block-background/issues)

 ## Installation